-- A. Maintain and administer the Development Code, including acceptance and processing of applications, abatements, and other enforcement actions. - B. Prepare and implement rules and procedures necessary or convenient for the conduct of the Director's business.
+A. Maintain and administer the Development Code, including acceptance and processing of applications, abatements, and other enforcement actions.

+- B. Prepare and implement rules and procedures necessary or convenient for the conduct of the Director's business.
 These rules and procedures must be as approved by a resolution of the City Council following review and recommendation of the Planning Commission.
-They may include the administrative details of notice and hearings officiated by the Director (e.g. scheduling, rules of procedure, appeals, and recordkeeping). - C. Issue administrative regulations for the submission and review of applications subject to the requirements of this Code. - D. Review applications for permits and licenses for conformance with this Code and issue a Zone Clearance when the proposed use or building is allowed by right and conforms to all applicable development and use standards and other requirements of this Code. - E. Review applications for discretionary permits and approvals under this Code for conformance with applicable submission requirements and time limits. - F. Review applications for discretionary permits and approvals to make a preliminary determination as to whether a project is subject to review under the California Environmental Quality Act or the City's environmental review requirements. - G. Make recommendations to the City Council on all applications, amendments, appeals, and other matters upon which the Council has the authority and the duty to act under this Code. - H. Serve as the Secretary of the Planning Commission. - I. Make recommendations to the Planning Commission on all applications, appeals, and other matters upon which the Planning Commission has the authority and the duty to act under this Code. - J. Approve, conditionally approve, modify, or deny projects pursuant to Table 15-4907, Planning Permits and Actions. - K. Approve, conditionally approve, modify, or deny requests for deviations to dimensional requirements and requests for reasonable accommodation, pursuant to Article 56, Minor Deviations, and Article 57, Reasonable Accommodation for Housing. - L. Approve, conditionally approve, modify, or deny modifications to approved permits and modifications to approved Conditional Use Permits and Variances, pursuant to Article 50, Common Procedures. - M. Refer items to the Planning Commission where, in their opinion, the public interest would be better served by a Planning Commission public hearing and action.

-- N. Provide required notice and conduct public hearings and make recommendations to the City Council about Development Agreements, pursuant to Article 60. - O. Negotiate the components and provisions of Development Agreements for recommendation to the City Council. - P. Delegate administrative functions as they so deem to members of the Planning Department. - Q. Other duties and powers as may be assigned by the City Council or established by legislation.
+They may include the administrative details of notice and hearings officiated by the Director (e.g. scheduling, rules of procedure, appeals and recordkeeping). - C. Issue administrative regulations for the submission and review of applications subject to the requirements of this Code. - D. Review applications for permits and licenses for conformance with this Code and issue a Zone Clearance when the proposed use or building is allowed by right and conforms to all applicable development and use standards and other requirements of this Code. - E. Review applications for discretionary permits and approvals under this Code for conformance with applicable submission requirements and time limits. - F. Review applications for discretionary permits and approvals to make a preliminary determination as to whether a project is subject to review under the California Environmental Quality Act or the City's environmental review requirements. - G. Make recommendations to the City Council on all applications, amendments, appeals, and other matters upon which the Council has the authority and the duty to act under this Code. - H. Serve as the Secretary of the Planning Commission. - I. Make recommendations to the Planning Commission on all applications, appeals, and other matters upon which the Council has the authority and the duty to act under this Code. - J. Approve, conditionally approve, modify, or deny projects pursuant to Table 15-3906, Review Authority. - K. Approve, conditionally approve, modify, or deny requests for deviations to dimensional requirements and requests for reasonable accommodation, pursuant to Article 46, Minor Deviations, and Article 47, Reasonable Accommodation Housing. - L. Approve, conditionally approve, modify, or deny modifications to approved permits and modifications to approved Conditional Use Permits and Variances, pursuant to Article 40. - M. Refer items to the Planning Commission where, in his/her opinion, the public interest would be better served by a Planning Commission public hearing and action. - N. Provide required notice and conduct public hearings and make recommendations to the City Council about Development Agreements, pursuant to Article 50, Development Agreements. - O. Negotiate the components and provisions of Development Agreements for recommendation to the City Council. - P. Delegate administrative functions as he/she so deems to members of the Planning Department. - Q. Other duties and powers as may be assigned by the City Council or established by legislation.

-Historic Preservation Commission 15-4905
+15-3905 Historic Preservation Commission